flrntdfr/Azure-Confidential-GPU-Cluster/README.md

 # Introduction

 This repository provides Infrastructure as Code (IaC) resources for the deployment and management of a confidential computing GPU cluster on Microsoft Azure, specifically tailored for research in confidential artificial intelligence.
+LLM finetuning and inference benchmarks are provided.

 # Features